Apheiro/Apheiro/README.md

 ## Social Presence

-I don't have a LinkedIn profile, and I'm not active on social media.
+I'm not active on social media.
 My interests lie in technology, development, and the continual pursuit of improvement.

 Thank you for stopping by my profile.